dichev/automation-suite/servers/README.md

   Auto update sever configurations by reloading one by one each server

   Options:
     -l, --locations <list|all>                [required] The target host name -r, --rev <string>                        Specify target git revision, very useful for rollback.
-Default reset to origin/master -i, --interval <int>        How many seconds to wait between each configuration switch.
-Default is 2 -f, --force                 Skip manual changes validations and proceed on your risk --no-wait                   Skip waiting for active php processes to end and other safety delays.
+Default reset to origin/master
+    -i, --interval <int>                      How many seconds to wait between each configuration switch.
+Default is 2 -f, --force                               Skip manual changes validations and proceed on your risk --no-wait-webs                            Skip waiting for active php processes to end and other safety delays.
 WARNING: this will break current php processes in the middle of their execution causing strange errors.
-    --only-nginx                Update all configurations but restarts only the nginx service (so php-fpm will be not updated)
-    --with-nginx-upgrade        Update all configurations but restarts only the nginx service USING UPGRADE method (so php-fpm will be not updated)
+    --reload <nginx|webs|nginx-with-upgrade>  Reload nginx service or webs php-fpm

   Additional Options:
     -p, --parallel [limit]                    When run with multiple hosts define how many commands to be executed in parallel.
 Set to 0 execute them all together.
 By default will be executed sequentially
-    -v, --verbose               Turn ON log details of whats happening -f, --force                 Suppress confirm messages (used for automation) --dry-run                   Dry run mode will do everything as usual except commands execution --quiet                     Turn off chat and some logs in stdout --wait <int>                Pause between iterations in seconds --announce                  Announce what and why is happening and delay the execution to give time to all to prepare --no-chat                   Disable chat notification if they are activated -h, --help                  output usage information
+    -v, --verbose                             Turn ON log details of whats happening -f, --force                               Suppress confirm messages (used for automation) --dry-run                                 Dry run mode will do everything as usual except commands execution --quiet                                   Turn off chat and some logs in stdout --wait <int>                              Pause between iterations in seconds --announce                                Announce what and why is happening and delay the execution to give time to all to prepare
+    --no-chat                                 Disable chat notification if they are activated -h, --help                                output usage information
 ```
 ## <a name="vm-setup"></a>vm-setup
 ### <a name="vm-setup-dnsmasq"></a>dnsmasq